maxhbr/LDBcollector/README.md

 ## Rationale

-We aim to maintain the classification to be consumed by ORT (Open Review Toolkit) in automatic open source compliance reviews.
+We aim to maintain the classification to be consumed by [ORT (OSS Review Toolkit)](https://github.com/oss-review-toolkit/ort) in automatic open source compliance reviews.
 However, the content of the license classification is useful in many manual instances too, at least for us.
 Any one is free to use the license classification, subject to its publishing guidelines.
 As you can see, the license-classification is published by us freely, without any warranties.

 ## ORT rules